shakebugs/shake-docs/docs/android/crash-reports/test-it-out.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

->Let's crash your app to see how the crash report looks like on your Shake dashboard.
+>Let's crash your app to see how the crash report looks like on your Shake Dashboard.

 ## Crash your app